Supporting farmers to reduce on-farm emissions

 Using the methodology

-The first version of the methodology includes current science.
+The latest version of the methodology includes current science, industry practice, and mitigation technologies.
 New technologies will be added to annual updates as they become available.

 The method was released in 2 formats: